FGPLab/cydrasil/README.md

     >[SSU-Align Information](http://eddylab.org/software/ssu-align/)
     >
     >##### **SSU-Align Use**
-    >SSU-Align uses a workflow instead of just one command, but has advantages of using the same alignment model as the Cydrasil reference alignment.
+    >SSU-Align uses a workflow instead of just one command, but has the advantage of using the same alignment model as the Cydrasil reference alignment.
     >**Importantly**, SSU-Align uses input order instead of input flags (-t) for parameters.
     >The command ```ssu-align``` will align your query sequences to the SSU-Align 16S model.
     >```